microsoft/vscode-docs/docs/customization/themes.md

 # Icon Themes

 File icon themes can be contributed by extensions and selected by users as their favorite set of file icons.
-File icons are shown in the File Explorer amd tabbed headings.
+File icons are shown in the File Explorer and tabbed headings.

 ## Selecting the File Icon Theme